SamuelSchlesinger/dnd/README.md

 ## About

 Experience the magic of Dungeons & Dragons with an AI Dungeon Master!
-This immersive command-line game brings the theater-of-the-mind experience of D&D to life through rich storytelling, character creation, and interactive gameplay powered by GPT-4o.
+This immersive command-line game brings the theater-of-the-mind experience of D&D to life through rich storytelling, character creation, and interactive gameplay powered by Gemini.
 Create your character, embark on epic quests, and let your imagination guide your adventure.

 ## Features